PX4/PX4-user_guide/en/sim_sih/index.md

 make px4_sitl sihsim_quadx
 ```

-### Adding New Airframes
+## Adding New Airframes

 [Adding a new airframe](../dev_airframes/adding_a_new_frame.md) for use in SIH simulation is much the same as for other use cases.
 You still need to configure your vehicle type and [geometry](../config/actuators.md) (`CA_` parameters) and start any other defaults for that specific vehicle.

 ::: warning
-Not every vehicle can be simulated with SIH — there are [four vehicle types](../advanced_config/parameter_reference.md#SIH_VEHICLE_TYPE), each of which has a relatively rigid implementation in [`sih.cpp`](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/simulation/simulator_sih/sih.cpp).
+Not every vehicle can be simulated with SIH — there are currently [four supported vehicle types](../advanced_config/parameter_reference.md#SIH_VEHICLE_TYPE), each of which has a relatively rigid implementation in [`sih.cpp`](https://github.com/PX4/PX4-Autopilot/blob/main/src/modules/simulation/simulator_sih/sih.cpp).
 :::

 The specific differences for SIH simulation airframes are listed in the sections below.